ljrickard/test/README.md

 <img src="readme_img/dev.jpg" />

 The [dev.py](tp_python_stripe_example/settings/dev.py) within the settings folder allows for testing settings to be kept separate from production settings.
 Update both the 'STRIPE_PUBLISHABLE' key that you got from Stripe and 'STRIPE_SECRET' key available from Testing Pays within the 'dev.py' file.
+The Stripe base url is also updated with the dev settings file to point to the Testing Pays API.

 <img src="readme_img/dontations.jpg" />